-Researchers develop and test new anti-cancer vaccineJune 8th, 2012 in Cancer /
+Researchers develop and test new anti-cancer vaccineJune 8, 2012 in Medicine & Health / Cancer

 Researchers at Moffitt Cancer Center have developed and tested in mice a synthetic vaccine and found it effective in killing human papillomavirus-derived cancer, a virus linked to cervical cancers among others.
 The research was published in a recent issue of Cancer Immunology, Immunotherapy.